PMVP Collar Strategy

 - What is a collar on PMVP?

 - A collar on PMVP is the collar strategy applied to PMVP (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With PMVP stock trading near $1.29, the strikes shown on this page are snapped to the nearest listed PMVP chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PMVP stock at $1.27 on the most recent close, the strikes shown on this page are snapped to the nearest listed PMVP chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are PMVP collar max profit and max loss calculated?